 The innovative developments and improvements we continually create are the product of several decades of expertise in the field of extraction and dedusting plants as well as exhaust gas and flue gas cleaning.
 Particularly when it comes to flue gas cleaning in the demanding area of bio-based fuels, our new solutions set benchmarks for technology.

-Our plants are able to satisfy the ever stricter environmental demands that are being placed on them, and their emissions fall considerably under the limit values.
+Scheuch plants easily cope with stricter environmental demands as their emissions are considerably below legal limits.
 These plants are able to process between a few thousand and several hundred thousand cubic metres of flue gas per hour.

 Cyclones such as spark and rotary separators, as well as tangential and axial cyclone systems, act as pre-separators and today, due to their limited degree of separation and for safety and economic reasons, they are primarily combined with additional dedusting systems such as or .